peterfarrar/principles-of-management-notes/notes_ch_07.md

 * Managerial organization
 * Operating strategies
 * Obtaining finance
-* day to day supervision
+* Day to day supervision
 Interpersonal and communication skills are important.
 Entrepreneurs eventually learn they can't do everything themselves.
 They hire and train others, and focus on the parts they are best at.